uploadcare/uploadcare-widget/README.md

 and adding a localization file [here](https://github.com/uploadcare/uploadcare-widget/tree/master/app/assets/javascripts/uploadcare/locale).

+Until that you can use [`UPLOADCARE_LOCALE_TRANSLATIONS`](https://uploadcare.com/docs/uploads/widget/locales/) property to use your locale immediately.

 ## Browser Support

 Our widget should work perfectly in a couple of the latest versions